 Preventing Dry Patch

-The best way to deal with dry patch, it to prevent it from affecting your lawn.
+The best way to deal with dry patch, is to prevent it from affecting your lawn.
 It’s possible to treat dry patch once it has become an issue, but it’s significantly easier to take steps to keep it at bay.
 These steps are also helpful for generally improving grass health and the appearance of your lawn.

 1. Lawn Scarifying

 Scarification removes a layer of thatch from your grass.
 It’s best to get an expert to scarify your lawn as they will analyse the thatch layer and remove the right amount to keep your grass healthy.
-Professional scarifiers are often significantly more effective than DIY ones that available to rent or buy.
+Professional scarifiers are often significantly more effective than DIY ones that are available to rent or buy.
 Read more about scarification with Greensleeves.

 Sacrificing is often best done in the autumn to reduce the risk of dry patch throughout the following year.

 Another trigger (or perhaps catalyst) that makes your lawn more prone to dry patch is soil compaction.
 Compact soil can’t absorb water as effectively and often starts to dry out.
 An aeration treatment should be carried out at least once a year to prevent compaction and to ensure your soil can take on water.

 For some lawns, it might be appropriate to have an aeration treatment more than once a year, depending on your soil type and lawn.
 Aeration also needs to be completed before other kinds of treatments, like a hydration treatment.

 We recommend hollow tine aeration over spiking as this is significantly more effective at reducing compaction and improving drainage.